BlenderCharacters/4_Animation_Pricipals/README.md

 + Taken to extremes it can be comical
 + Volume should be maintain to remain convincing

+### 6 Bone Based Squash and Stretch
++ Using an armature to deform our mesh

+### Re-targeting Animations
++ Super quick workflow when done
++ Naming has to be consistent
++ Naming is critical to this work flow working

+### Refining Squash and Stretch

 ### Animating Can Be Hard
 + Make many little animations
 + Keep your old work to reflect on